 Chloramphenicol is a broad spectrum antibiotic.
 It is rapidly absorbed from the gastrointestinal tract and hence can be given orally in case of typhoid, dysentery, acute fever, whooping cough, a certain form of urinary infections, meningitis, and pneumonia.

 Vancomycin and ofloxacin are the other important broad-spectrum antibiotics.

 The antibiotic dysidazirine is supposed to be toxic towards certain strains of cancer cells.

 Streptomycin is used for a treatment of tuberculosis.
 In low concentration it is bacteriostatic and in high concentration it is bactericidal.

 p-Aminosalicylic acid (PAS) and isonicotinhydrazine or isoniazid (INH) are also used for the treatment of tuberculosis.

 Sulpha drugs are derivatives of sulphanilamide.
 They were first introduced as medicine by Gerhard Domagk in 1930.

-Sulphadiazine – Cure of pneumonia, throat infection, meningitis,
+Sulphadiazine – Cure for pneumonia, throat infection, meningitis,

 Sulphaguanidine – Cure of bacillary dysentery